Skip to Content

 Car Sunshades

-You can also get a sunshade to use for the windscreen, to ensure maximum protection.
+You can also get a sunshade for the windscreen to ensure maximum protection.

-Keep the car cool when traveling in the summer months by investing in some sunshades!
+Keep the car cool during the summer months by investing in some sunshades!

 Lug Wrench

-Essential tool for removing bolts so you can change a flat tire.
-You’ll also need the locking wheel nut which should be in your vehicle at all times.
+An essential tool for removing bolts to change a flat tire.
+You’ll also need the locking wheel nut, which should be in your vehicle at all times.

 I always keep one of these in the trunk just in case.
 It’s an absolutely essential item!